Ab initio uncertainty quantification in scattering analysis of microscopy: Fast estimation, uncertainty assessment and model selection

 \subsection{Model selection and diagnostics}

 Given a few plausible models of ISF, how do we know which one shall be used?
-Statistical information criteria, such as Akaike information criterion (AIC) \cite{akaike1998information}, may be computed: $\mbox{AIC}=2p-\mbox{ln}(\mathcal L(\bm \theta_{est},\mathbf A_{1:J,est},\bar B_{est}))$, where $\mathcal L(\bm \theta_{est},\mathbf A_{1:J,est},\bar B_{est})$ denotes the maximum likelihood value and $p$ is the number of parameters.
+The conventional way in DDM is to evaluate the ``fit'' of the image structure function.
+However, as each transformed datum in the image structure function exhibits different variances and is correlated, it may be hard to select a metric to evaluate the fit.
+Instead, one may focus on the ``fit'' in the original Cartesian space.
+Statistical information criteria, such as Akaike information criterion (AIC) \cite{akaike1998information}, may be computed to evaluate the fit in original space with the maximum likelihood estimator: $\mbox{AIC}=2p-\mbox{log}(\mathcal L(\bm \theta_{est},\mathbf A_{1:J,est},\bar B_{est}))$, where $\mathcal L(\bm \theta_{est},\mathbf A_{1:J,est},\bar B_{est})$ denotes the maximum likelihood value and $p$ is the number of parameters to be estimated.
 AIC quantifies the predictive error, and hence one selects a model with a small AIC.
 In practice, models with a larger set of parameters are often selected by AIC, when the number of observations is large.
-One may compensate by using Bayesian information criterion (BIC) \cite{schwarz1978estimating}, which also penalizes for the number of observations.
+One can compensate by using the Bayesian information criterion (BIC) \cite{schwarz1978estimating}, which also penalizes for the number of observations for model selection.

-Other than the information criteria, we may also directly compute the one-step predictive error for model selection.
+Alternatively, we can compute the one-step predictive error to evaluate the fit for model selection.
 To do so, we first divide the microscopy video into two groups, and the first $n_0$ time frames are used for estimating parameters.
 Then we make predictions sequentially on each $n^*=n_0+1,...,n$ using the one-step-ahead prediction